|

 Fibromyalgia is a chronic disorder related to a change in the way the central nervous system - the brain, spinal cord and nerves - process pain messages carried around the body.

-Broad symptoms for fibromyalgia can vary between individuals and are changeable, unexpectedly improving or worsening, but common ones include- increased sensitivity to pain
+Broad symptoms for fibromyalgia are those that are either mind or mood affecting or physiologically or anatomically broad.
+They can vary between individuals and are changeable so can unexpectedly improve or worsen.Common broad symptoms of fibromyalgia include- increased sensitivity to pain

 - widespread pain in the joints